 But keep in mind that a simple mistake doesn't mean a witness wasn't telling the truth as he or she remembers it.
 People naturally tend to forget some things or remember them inaccurately.
 So, if a witness misstated something, you must decide whether it was because of an innocent lapse in memory or an intentional deception.
-The significance of your decision may depend on whether the misstatement is about an important fact or about an unimportant detail.
+The significance of the misstatement may depend on whether the misstatement was about an important fact or about an unimportant detail.

 See United States v.
 D'Antignac, 628 F.2d 428, 435-36 n.10 (5th Cir.
-1980), cert. denied, 450 U.S. 967, 101 S. Ct.
-1485, 67 L. Ed.
-2d 617 (1981) (approving a previous version of this instruction used in conjunction with Basic Instruction 5 and Special Instruction 2.1 as befitted the facts of that case).
+1980) (approving a previous version of this instruction used in conjunction with Basic Instruction 5 and Special Instruction 2.1 as befitted the facts of that case).
 See also United States v.
 McDonald, 620 F.2d 559, 565 (5th Cir.
-1980), and United States v.
+1980); United States v.
 Soloman, 856 F.2d 1572, 1578 (11th Cir.
-1988), reh'g denied, 863 F.2d 890 (1988), cert. denied, 489 U.S. 1070, 109 S. Ct.
-1352, 103 L. Ed.
-2d 820 (1989).
+1988).